Malekitsu/MM6-Nightmare-Mode/README.md

 - Added chain quest that leads you to new game +
 - Fixed many events for improved functionality and performance

+## Monsters
+ - Reduced early game difficulty a bit to give players the chance to get used to the mod.
+Mid/late game is unchanged.
+ - Slightly reduced monster speed

+## Enchants
+ - HP/SP regen enchants will now stack and regen 0.5% HP/SP

 ## User Interface
 - Right clicking Statistics (like Might, AC etc...) will now show extra informations calculated based on current value
 - Tooltips will now have colors to improve readability